 - Additional Skill Identifiers and Skill Qualification Identifiers (ASI and SQI)

-- Formal military education course through service schools and other sources
+- Formal military education courses completed through service schools and other sources

 - Military Occupational Specialties held